 READING HOMEWORK: Regular personal reading including reading with an adult.
-Please sign your
+Please sign your child's Reading Record daily.

 Spring Curriculum

 Topic: The Victorians This half term the Year 6 pupils will become immersed in the world of the Victorians!
 We will be learning about this fascinating era in both our Topic and Literacy time, and our class Guided reader will be 'Street Child', based in Victorian times.
 Our learning will culminate in a Victorian Day, where children and staff will dress up and experience what school life was like for a Victorian child.